madebymany/sir-trevor-js/Readme.md

 npm install sir-trevor
 ```

-Note: Sir Trevor is distributed combined with it's dependencies.
+Note: Sir Trevor is distributed combined with its dependencies.
 If you wish to modify Sir Trevor you will want to clone the repository and use the [Compiling instructions](#compiling) below.

 HTML